DiffCPS: Diffusion Model based Constrained Policy Search for Offline Reinforcement Learning: Introduction

 \section{Introduction}

 Offline Reinforcement Learning (offline RL) aims to seek an optimal policy without environmental interactions~\citep{fujimoto2019,levine2020}.
-This is compelling because it has the potential to transform large-scale datasets into powerful decision-making tools and avoids expensive and dangerous online data collection, offering significant application prospects in fields such as healthcare~\citep{nie2021learning,tseng2017deep} and autonomous driving~\citep{yurtsever2020survey,rhinehart2018deep}.
-Notwithstanding its promise, the application of contemporary off-policy RL algorithms such as DDPG~\citep{lillicrap2015}, TD3~\citep{fujimoto2018}, or SAC~\citep{haarnoja2018,haarnoja2018a} to an offline context presents challenges due to distribution shift \citep{fujimoto2019,levine2020}.
+This is compelling for having the potential to transform large-scale datasets into powerful decision-making tools and avoids costly and risky online data collection, which offers significant application prospects in fields such as healthcare~\citep{nie2021learning,tseng2017deep} and autopilot~\citep{yurtsever2020survey,rhinehart2018deep}.

-Previous methods to mitigate this question in model-free offline RL generally fall into three categories: 1) Value function-based approaches, which implement pessimistic value estimation by assigning low values to out-of-distribution actions~\citep{kumar2020,fujimoto2019}; 2) Perceiving offline RL as a sequence modeling issue with return guidance~\citep{chen2021,janner2022,liang2023,ajay2022}; 3) Considering the offline RL problem as a constrained policy search, which regularizes the discrepancy between the learned policy and behavior policy~\citep{peters2010,peng2019,nair2020}.
+Notwithstanding its promise, applying contemporary off-policy RL algorithms~\citep{lillicrap2015,fujimoto2018,haarnoja2018,haarnoja2018a} directly into the offline context presents challenges due to distribution shift \citep{fujimoto2019,levine2020}.
+Previous methods to mitigate this issue under the model-free offline RL setting generally fall into three categories: 1) value function-based approaches, which implement pessimistic value estimation by assigning low values to out-of-distribution actions~\citep{kumar2020,fujimoto2019}, 2) sequential modeling approaches, which casts offline RL as a sequence generation task with return guidance~\citep{chen2021,janner2022,liang2023,ajay2022}, and 3) constrained policy search (CPS) approaches, which regularizes the discrepancy between the learned policy and behavior policy~\citep{peters2010,peng2019,nair2020}.
+We focus on the CPS-based offline RL due to its convergence guarantee and outstanding performance in a wide range of tasks.